 Students may earn up to $1,500 a year ($750 a semester) for federal/college work program.
 This equates to 85.7 hours per semester (6-7 hours per week) Work Study Program awards will be made based on the information the student and/or parent provided on the Free Application for Federal Student Aid (FAFSA) and the date the FAFSA was filed.

 After the Financial Aid Office determines the student is eligible for the Work Study Program, the student will receive an award letter.
-If the student accepts their Work Study Program award, they will need to pick up a Work Study Program packet.
+If the student accepts their Work Study Program award, they will be emailed a Student Employment Authorization (SEA) Form.
 If a student chooses not to participate in the Work Study Program they must notify the Financial Aid Office as soon as possible.

 You will not see Work Study on a student’s bill until the student earns the money and applies it to their student account.
 If the student chooses to receive the money earned as a paycheck, their paycheck will be in their campus box on payday.